The parameterized space complexity of model-checking bounded variable first-order logic: The tree hierarchy

 \subsection{Observations}

 The following two propositions are straightforward (cf.~\cite[Lemmas~4.5,~5.4]{cm1}):

-\begin{proposition} A parameterized problem $(Q,\kappa)$ is in $\PATH$ if and only if there are a computable $f:\N \to \N$ and a 1-alternating machine with mixed nondeterminism that accepts $Q$, runs in parameterized logarithmic space (with respect to $\kappa$) and uses $f\circ \kappa$ jumps and $0$ bits. \end{proposition}
+\begin{prop} A parameterized problem $(Q,\kappa)$ is in $\PATH$ if and only if there are a computable $f:\N \to \N$ and a 1-alternating machine with mixed nondeterminism that accepts~$Q$, runs in parameterized logarithmic space (with respect to $\kappa$) and uses $f\circ \kappa$ jumps and $0$ bits. \end{prop}